๐Ÿ‘ฉโ€๐ŸŒพGreat Discoveries in Archaeology

 Ecofacts

-• Natural remains associated with human activity—animal bones, plant seeds, pollen, and shells that weren't manufactured but were used, consumed, or deposited by people
+• Natural remains associated with human activity like animal bones, plant seeds, pollen, and shells.
+These weren't manufactured but were used, consumed, or deposited by people.

-• Subsistence reconstruction through faunal and botanical analysis reveals what people ate, hunted, farmed, and gathered
+• Subsistence reconstruction through faunal analysis (animal bones) and botanical analysis (seeds, charred plant remains) reveals what people ate, hunted, farmed, and gathered.
+Finding large quantities of domesticated wheat seeds at a site, for instance, points to agricultural practice rather than wild foraging.

 • Paleoenvironmental indicators like pollen sequences document climate change, vegetation shifts, and landscape modification over time